Please be thoughtful of others when using your cell phone in the Library Media Center.

 We don’t require a library card to check out materials.
 When you want to borrow an item from the library, you will use your student ID number as identification.

 The library is a large place!
-View our Library Media Center Map
+View our map of the Library

 Need help finding a location on campus?
 Here’s a map of the BC campus